Mort1B/rust-downloadr/README.md

 # rust-downloadr
-download arweave tx-data in rust
+download arweave tx-data in rust by splitting it up in chunks of data

 Run: